-At 2,525 km long the Ganges is one of the longest rivers in India.
-Also called the Ganga, it is the most sacred river in Hinduism and worshipped by devotees as Goddess Ganga.
+At 2,525 km long, the Ganges is one of the longest rivers in India.
+Also called the Ganga, it is the most sacred river in Hinduism and is worshipped by devotees as Goddess Ganga.

 The Ganges river rises in the western Himalayan region in Uttarakhand and flows through the Gangetic plains of India before entering into Bangladesh and eventually ending into the Bay of Bengal.